-Last month in December 2022, Governor DeSantis signed into law Senate Bill 4A.
+It was last month in December 2022, when Governor DeSantis signed into law Senate Bill 4A.
 This bill allocated funding to address coastal erosion resulting from the two back-to-back storm events, Hurricane Ian and Hurricane Nicole, occurring during the 2022 Atlantic Hurricane season.

 According to the Florida Dept. of Environmental Protection’s distribution list of 2022 Special Session Funding, Nassau County’s award is $922,016, with its coastal beachfront on Amelia Island.
 By comparison, less than half that amount of funding was awarded to neighboring county, Duval ($418,750), home to Jacksonville’s beaches.

 Here in Nassau County, Florida, the year 2022 is the first time in at least three decades (maybe ever), when two evacuation orders were issued during a single hurricane season, impacting Amelia Island and other areas in Nassau on the mainland.

 A wide, nourished beach system absorbs wave energy, protects upland areas from flooding, and mitigates erosion.
 A healthy beach provides a buffer between storm waves and landward areas, preventing destructive waves from reaching the dunes and upland developments.

 “Beaches are vital not only to the environment and the state’s economy, but are most importantly our first line of defense against storms,” said Department of Environmental Protection Secretary Shawn Hamilton.
 “I am thankful for the support and leadership of Governor DeSantis and the Florida Legislature to accelerate restoration and further protect these impacted communities from future storm events.”